DeepSOIC/Lattice2/readme.md

 One of the big design goals of the workbench is being as parametric as possible.

-# Why Lattice2, not just Lattice?
-Lattice2 was created at the moment when breaking changes needed to be made, but there were a few things made with Lattice.
-So, it was decided to keep the workbench in that time's state indefinitely as version 1.0, and start development of a new version.

-The goal was to be able to have both Lattice v1 and v2 in a single FreeCAD installation.
-So a new repository was started, and all the files were renamed to start with 'lattice2' or otherwise differ from those of Lattice v1.

 # Highlights
 Let's have a glance over the most important capabilities that the workbench adds to FreeCAD: